 1960s - The Rebirth

 In 1960, electors of the district voted to establish a separate junior college district.
 In 1961, voters approved a bond that provided the money needed for a new campus.
-After years of searching for the perfect property, the college moved to its present 121-acre hilltop location in 1964 (featured above circa 1963).
+After years of searching for the perfect property, the college moved to its present 121 acre hilltop location in 1964 (featured above circa 1963).
 The property, purchased for $575,000, was part of a parcel owned by renowned ice skater Sonja Henie.

-On September 21, 1964, 590 day students enrolled in classes on the new campus, and another 1,200 registered for evening classes.
-That same year, John MacDonald, a 1941 O-CJC graduate, was named superintendent/president of the college, a position he would hold for 18 years, until his retirement in 1982.
+On September 21, 1964, 590 day-students enrolled in classes on the new campus, and another 1,200 registered for evening classes.
+That same year, John MacDonald, a 1941 O-CJC graduate, was named superintendent president of the college, a position he would hold for 18 years, until his retirement in 1982.

 1970s - The Growth Years

-With all this expansion, the diversity of the student body began to grow; MiraCosta was attracting a more diverse population in terms of age, ethnicity and previous educational background.
-Women also were able to participate in athletics for the first time in MiraCosta history.
+With all this expansion, the diversity of the student body began to grow; MiraCosta College was attracting a more diverse population in terms of age, ethnicity and previous educational background.
+Women also were able to participate in athletics for the first time in MiraCosta College history.

 1980s - A Time of Transition

-On the Oceanside Campus, a new state-of-the-art theatre opened its doors in May of 1981, and the construction didn’t stop there.
+On the Oceanside Campus, a new state-of-the-art theatre opened in May of 1981, and the construction didn’t stop there.
 In 1987, students launched a legislative campaign to pass a senate bill to authorize a local-option building-use fee to raise funds for a student center on the Oceanside Campus.
 With the successful passage of the bill, and the help of the MiraCosta College Foundation, the spacious 25,000-square-foot center, complete with a magnificent ocean view, opened in time for the start of fall classes in 1990.

-MiraCosta also saw a change in leadership.
+MiraCosta College also saw a change in leadership.
 After nearly 20 years of serving as MiraCosta’s superintendent/president, John MacDonald retired in 1982 and H. Deon Holt became the college’s new leader.

 1990s - Technology Takes Over